owkin/GrAIdient/Docs/Architecture/MATorchTests.md

 interoperability with `PyTorch`.

 These tests are run when branches are merged to the release branches.
-Once a MR is ready to be merged, please run these tests via the action trigger in GitHub.
+Once a PR is ready to be merged, please run these tests via the action trigger in GitHub.

 ## Setup